zycalice/notes/docs/machine_learning.md

   The weight update formula is: W = W' + learning_rate * correctly_predicted_or_not * x
     * learning_rate = 1/2 typically, but the algorithm will converge for 0<learning_rate<largest eigenvalue of the X^TX matrix/largest [singular values of X squared].
 Convergence rate is proportional to min(eigenvalues of X^TX)/max(eigenvalues of X^TX).
     * correctly_predicted_or_not is calculated simply by y - sign(w^Tx).
 The value is 0 when predicted correctly, thus W = W'; the value is 2 (y=1, prediction=-1) or -2 (y=-1, prediction=1), when predicted incorrectly.
 Setting learning_rate = 1/2 will simply the weight update formula to W = W' + correctly_prediction_or_not * x.
-* Fast but not stable, since computing the gradient using only one data point is fast, but each data point could change the prediction
+* Fast but not stable, since computing the gradient using only one data point is fast, but each data point could change the prediction.
+If it’s possible to separate the data with a hyperplane (i.e. if it’s linearly separable), then the algorithm will converge to that hyperplane.
+If the data is not separable then perceptron is unstable and bounces around.
-* Could use voted perceptron or average perceptron to solve the stability issue
+* Could use voted perceptron or average perceptron to solve some of the stability issue.
-  * Voted perceptron need to save/memorize all the previous predictions to make a vote
+  * Voted perceptron need to save/memorize all the previous predictions to make a vote.
-  * Averaged percetron does not need to save/memorize all the previous predictions
+  * Averaged percetron does not need to save/memorize all the previous predictions.
+We can also use kernal with this algorithm.
 * Number of mistakes in perceptron algorithm has a upper bound  M = R^2/gamma^2, where R = max||X||_2 (size of the largest X), and gamma (the margin) < y W^{*T}X. Gamma is the margin and >0 if the data is separable.
+* Other variations:
+ * Passive-agressive perceptron model (Margin-Infused Relaxed Algorithm): uses hinge loss.
+L = 0 if yw^Tx >=1, else 1 - yw^Tx.

 ### SVM
-* Separabale
+* Separabale case uses 0-inifity loss.
+* Unseparatebl case usese hinge loss.

 ## Trees